-You listen to a recording (1 minute) twice and take some notes on paper.
-You do not have to take notes if you don't want to.
-You then tell the examiner five facts you heard in the recording.
-After this, the examiner asks you three questions about the recording.
+You listen to a recording (1 minute 15 seconds) twice.
+After the first time you tell the examiner what the talk is about in a few words.
+You listen again and this time take some notes if you want to.
+Then you tell the examiner six facts you heard in the recording.
+After this, the examiner asks you four questions about the recording.